syntax-tree/hast/readme.md

 `children`, like other elements, but instead on a `content` property which houses a [`Root`][root] node.

+`<noscript>` elements should house their tree in the same way as other elements, as if scripting was not enabled.

 ```idl
 interface Element <: Parent {
   type: "element";